Testing Stationarity and Change Point Detection in Reinforcement Learning

 \section{Abstract}

-We consider offline reinforcement learning (RL) methods in possibly nonstationary environments.
-Many existing RL algorithms in the literature rely on the stationarity assumption that requires the system transition and the reward function to be constant over time.
-However, the stationarity assumption is restrictive in practice and is likely to be violated in a number of applications, including traffic signal control, robotics and mobile health.
-In this paper, we develop a consistent procedure to test the nonstationarity of the optimal policy based on pre-collected historical data, without additional online data collection.
-Based on the proposed test, we further develop a sequential change point detection method that can be naturally coupled with existing state-of-the-art RL methods for policy optimization in nonstationary environments.
+We consider reinforcement learning (RL) in possibly nonstationary environments.
+Many existing RL algorithms in the literature rely on the stationarity assumption that requires the state transition and reward functions to be constant over time.
+However, this assumption is restrictive in practice and is likely to be violated in a number of applications, including traffic signal control, robotics and mobile health.
+In this paper, we develop a model-free test to assess the stationarity of the optimal Q-function based on pre-collected historical data, without additional online data collection.
+Based on the proposed test, we further develop a change point detection method that can be naturally coupled with existing state-of-the-art RL methods designed in stationary environments for online policy optimization in nonstationary environments.
 The usefulness of our method is illustrated by theoretical results, simulation studies, and a real data example from the 2018 Intern Health Study.
-A \proglang{Python} implementation of the proposed procedure is available at \url{https://github.com/limengbinggz/CUSUM-RL}.
+A Python implementation of the proposed procedure is publicly available at \url{https://github.com/limengbinggz/CUSUM-RL}.